michaellihs/jenkins-docker/README.md

 * Jenkins Master running in a container
 * Persisted configuration and jobs
-* Persisted Logs
+* Persisted logs

-The idea of the project is taken from the Blogpost [Putting Jenkins in a Docker Container](https://engineering.riotgames.com/news/putting-jenkins-docker-container) by Riot Games Engineering.
+The idea of the project is taken from the series of blog posts [Putting Jenkins in a Docker Container](https://engineering.riotgames.com/news/putting-jenkins-docker-container) by Riot Games Engineering.
 All Kudos go to Maxfield F Stewart for providing this great blog post.